express42/strano/README.md

   In order to clone repositories from Github, it requires a public SSH key be defined in `public_ssh_key`.
 Or strano process running user should have access to Github (or Git) repo.
-Also user running strano process should have SSH access to the machines, is you want it to run Capistrano tasks.
+Also user running strano process should have SSH access to the machines, if you want it to run Capistrano tasks.

 Background Processing